Our Privacy Policy

 This information is used for internal record keeping, and to allow The Family Adventure Project to send you promotional emails about content on the site you might find interesting.
 This information will never be shared with a third party without your express consent, unless we are required to do so by law.

 The Family Adventure Project does not sell, rent, or otherwise distribute email addresses or any other personal information unless we have sought your specific consent for this.
-We also do not solicit or collect any email addresses unless you make a request to subscribe to our content or mailing lists or contact us directly with advertising or other general or personal enquiries.
+We also do not solicit or collect any email addresses unless you a) make a comment on our blog, b) make a request to subscribe to our content or mailing lists or c) contact us directly with advertising or other general or personal enquiries.

 Cookies